cnburnett/hookhoodie-jekyll/README.md

-# Mae Browne Obit on Render
+# Mae Browne Obit on OurObit

 This is a minimal [Jekyll](https://jekyllrb.com/) site bootstrapped with the `jekyll new` command.

-The sample app is deployed on Render at https://jekyll.onrender.com.
+The sample app is deployed on Render at https://ourobit.org.

 ## Deployment